edtbl76/data_literacy/Data Science Foundations/I Principles of Data Literacy/1-introduction-to-data.md

 **Garbage In, Garbage Out**

-    Our data-driven conclucsions are only as strong, robust and well-supported as the data behind them.
+Our data-driven conclusions are only as strong, robust and well-supported as the data behind them.

 ![Garbage In, Garbage Out](gigo.png)